 ‘Can you wear shorts on a plane’ and ‘Should you wear shorts on a plane’ are two entirely different matters.

-The Quick Answer: You can wear shorts on a plane, but with different airlines having different dress codes to comply with, you’d have to be doubly sure you’ll be allowed to board in your shorts.
+The Quick Answer: Are you allowed to wear shorts on a plane?
+You can wear shorts on a plane, but with different airlines having different dress codes to comply with, you should check to be doubly sure you’ll be allowed to board in your shorts.

 Let’s look into more about air travel in shorts.